-ÚJD SR Decree No. 55/2006 on the details in emergency planning for an incident or accident in Section 11 stipulates that for public information the licence holder, pursuant to Section 5 (3) (b) to (d) of the Atomic Act, shall provide information to the Ministry of Interior of SR according to a special regulation.
-The licence holder shall inform the public through information contact point established pursuant to a special regulation and via the licence holder's website.
-The representative of the information point is included in the emergency response organization.
+ÚJD SR Decree No. 55/2006 in Section 11 stipulates that for public information the licence holder, pursuant to Section 5 par.
+3 (b) to (d) of the Atomic Act, shall provide information to the Ministry of Interior of SR according to a special regulation.
+The licence holder shall inform the public through point of contact established pursuant to a special regulation and via the licence holder's website.
+The representative of the point of contact is included in the emergency response organization.
 The Decree further stipulates in Section 20 that in the case of information about an incident or accident during transport, the licence holder is obliged to immediately report the incident or accident to the Authority by telephone and written information about the incident or accident during transport no later than 45 minutes after its discovery.
 The public shall be informed no later than within 30 minutes, if the incident or accident during transport has been rated as INES 2 or higher.